-This documentation pertains to SNaQ v1.0 as originally described in Solís-Lemus & Ané (2016)
+This documentation pertains to SNaQ v1.1 and may differ from the specific implementation originally described in Solís-Lemus & Ané (2016).
+See documentation SNaQ v1.0 for the original implementation.

 For network estimation, multiple runs can done in parallel.
-For example, if your machine has 4 or more processors (or cores), you can tell julia to use 4 processors by starting julia with julia -p 4
+For example, if your machine has 4 or more processors (or cores), you can tell julia to use 4 processors by starting julia with julia -p3

 , or by starting julia the usual way (julia